-A 2012 report by the Government Accountability Office (GAO) analyzed sources of capital for small banks.5 The GAO found that a majority of banks they surveyed expressed confidence that they could raise new capital from their board members or members of their community.6 Far smaller percentages expressed confidence that they could successfully raise capital by issuing common stock through either a public offering or a private placement.
-According to estimates by the GAO for its report, 27 percent of banks surveyed thought they could raise capital through a public common stock offering while 46 percent though they could raise capital through a private placement.7 However, the survey found that most community banks have been able to raise external capital when it has been necessary to do so.
-8

-Raising of External Capital by New Charters.
-Newly chartered institutions require an adequate level of starting capital to commence operations.
-During the study period, a total of 3,649 new community banks were chartered.9 In total, these new community banks reported \$25.5 billion in total equity capital at the end of their first year of operation, along with negative retained earnings of \$3.2 billion.
+A 2012 report by the Government Accountability Office (GAO) analyzed sources of capital for small banks.
+The GAO found that a majority of banks they surveyed expressed confidence that they could raise new capital from their board members or members of their community.
+Far smaller percentages expressed confidence that they could successfully raise capital by issuing common stock through either a public offering or a private placement.
+According to estimates by the GAO for its report, 27 percent of banks surveyed thought they could raise capital through a public common stock offering while 46 percent thought they could raise capital through a private placement.
+However, the survey found that most community banks have been able to raise external capital when it has been necessary to do so.8 chartered institutions require an adequate level of starting capital to commence operations.
+During the study period, a total of 3,649 new community banks were chartered.
+In total, these new community banks reported \$25.5 billion in total equity capital at the end of their first year of operation, along with negative retained earnings of \$3.2 billion.
 Netting out these two figures results in an estimated \$28.7 billion in equity capital that was presumably raised from external sources.
 The weighted average year-end leverage ratio for these new community banks was 22.2 percent, much higher than the industry averages depicted in Chart 6.1.10